Emmanuelle Guyon, the mirror of your emotions

 Nearly all lapis lazuli used in antiquity across Asia, Europe, and Africa came from the mines in the Badakhshan mountains, located in present-day Afghanistan.
 These mines, which have been in operation for approximately 7,000 years, are among the oldest known sources of gemstones.
 In some areas, ancient extraction techniques are still employed, preserving a millennia-old tradition.

-In South America, the Incas and other pre-Hispanic cultures, such as the Diaguitas, utilized lapis lazuli from the Coquimbo region of Chile as early as 2000 BCE.
+In South America, the Incas and other Pre-Hispanic cultures, such as the Diaguitas, utilized lapis lazuli from the Coquimbo region of Chile as early as 2000 BCE.
 This stone was primarily used to create ritual masks, inlays in jewelry, and decorative objects symbolizing the starry sky.

 In ancient Egypt, lapis lazuli was closely associated with purity and divinity.
 It was used to craft jewelry, scarabs, and votive objects, and adorned the funerary ornaments of pharaohs, including the iconic mask of Tutankhamun.
 Ground lapis lazuli was also a key ingredient in kohl, a cosmetic applied to accentuate the eyes, believed to provide both spiritual protection and defense against diseases and the evil eye.